Lincolnshire County Council libraries consultation ends

 The council said the library service needs to change to remain affordable.

 It would continue to provide stock, funding of over £5,000 a year and ongoing professional support for all of the 30 libraries where staff would lose their jobs.

 But the libraries could close if community groups or organisations do not come forward to replace the staff.

 It is estimated that the changes would save about £2m.

 Councillor Martin Hill, Conservative leader of Lincolnshire County Council, said the council had to take a "broad view".

-He said: "Things like protecting children, things like highways maintenance are being protected, and I'm afraid things like libraries are being asked to take their share of the savings."'Place for children'
+He said: "Things like protecting children, things like highways maintenance are being protected, and I'm afraid things like libraries are being asked to take their share of the savings."

 Paul Stainthorp, from Save Lincolnshire Libraries, said libraries are "a force for good in society".

 "They help with literacy; they are a safe place for children to study," he said.